Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Quantifying bar properties via quadrupole signature in the mean radial velocity

 \section{Quantifying bar properties via quadrupole signature in the mean radial velocity}

-Fig.~\ref{fig:density_maps_endstep_allmodels} shows one example of the face-on distribution of the stellar density, mean radial velocity ($\avg{V_R}$), and the radial velocity dispersion ($\sigma_R$), calculated at $t = 9 \Gyr$ for the model rthick0.0.
+Fig.~\ref{fig:density_maps_endstep_allmodels} shows one example of the distribution of the stellar density, mean radial velocity ($\avg{V_R}$), and the radial velocity dispersion ($\sigma_R$) in the $(x-y)$-plane, calculated at $t = 9 \Gyr$ for the model rthick0.0.
+We used a galactocentric cylindrical coordinate system $(R, \phi, z)$, to compute the distribution of $\avg{V_R}$ and $\sigma_R$.
 The model harbours a prominent stellar bar in the central region, and the associated $\avg{V_R}$ map displays a prominent quadrupole feature.
 The model gets heated preferentially along the 2-D extent of the bar, similar to the findings of \citet{Ghoshetal2023a}.
-In Appendix~\ref{appen:density_and_Vr_maps}, we show the face-on $\avg{V_R}$ maps, calculated at the end of the simulation ($t = 9 \Gyr$), for all the thin+thick models considered here (see Fig.~\ref{fig:Vr_maps_allmodels_endstep} there).
-In addition, we show the corresponding face-on $\avg{V_R}$ maps for a sample of TNG50 barred galaxies (with varying bar morphology, see Fig.~\ref{fig:Vr_maps_TNG50_endstep} in Appendix~\ref{appen:density_and_Vr_maps}).
+In Appendix~\ref{appen:density_and_Vr_maps}, we show the distribution of $\avg{V_R}$ in the $(x-y)$-plane, calculated at the end of the simulation ($t = 9 \Gyr$), for all the thin+thick models considered here (see Fig.~\ref{fig:Vr_maps_allmodels_endstep} there).
+In addition, we show the corresponding $\avg{V_R}$ maps in the $(x-y)$-plane for a sample of TNG50 barred galaxies (with varying bar morphology, see Fig.~\ref{fig:Vr_maps_TNG50_endstep} in Appendix~\ref{appen:density_and_Vr_maps}).
 A prominent bar is always associated with a clear quadrupole feature in the $\avg{V_R}$ map; thereby demonstrating that the quadrupole feature in the $\avg{V_R}$ map is a (kinematic) part and parcel of the bar in the density distribution.

 Next, we quantify the strength, length, and the orientation of the quadrupole feature present in the face-on $\avg{V_R}$ maps.
 This is achieved by means of the Fourier decomposition of the mean radial velocity field.
 Subsequently we study how they evolve over time for the isolated bar models as well the TNG50 galaxies considered here.
 Sect.~\ref{sec:quadrupole_strength} provides the details of the temporal evolution of the strength and length of the quadrupole features as well as correlation with the corresponding properties of the bar while sect.~\ref{sec:quadrupole_orientation} provides the details of the orientation of the quadrupole feature and their linkage with the bar orientation.